Shoofly Pie is part of my Amish and Mennonite roots. Today I'm honored to share an easy and delicious slice of my heritage with you.

-You can make this old-fashioned shoofly pie in under an hour and today I'm going to show you how to do it, step-by-step.
-You're going to love this Amish dessert recipe!
+You can make this old-fashioned shoofly pie in under an hour, and today, I will show you how to do it, step-by-step.
+You’re going to love this Amish dessert recipe!

 This recipe for shoofly pie first came about as a molasses cake that was a popular breakfast item among the Pennsylvania Dutch, sometime after the civil war.
 There were no eggs used in the original recipe and so historians think it was first made in the wintertime when the chickens were not laying eggs.
 Back then there was no crust involved either.